-- Write to the correct editor: [email protected] (for printed poetry), [email protected] (for novellas, flash fiction etc) or [email protected] (for spoken word, performances etc) with details of your background.
+- Write to the correct editor with details of your background.
 No previous experience is necessary but be prepared for edits and re-writes if the review is not up to standard.
 Don’t take it personally!

-- There is no pay, sadly, but you do get to keep the material you review and, in the case of performance poetry you get free entry to events!
+- There is no pay, sadly, but you do get to keep the material you review and, in the case of performances you get free entry to events!

 - Sabotage is concerned with promoting new literature created on a small scale and as such it particularly concentrates on magazines and journals (both in print and online) as well as poetry pamphlets and novellas but we are also open to reviewing anthologies published by independent presses, and writings occurring in more unusual formats.
-We also accept reviews of Slam and other performed poetry/fiction events (please email [email protected] if so).
+We also accept reviews of Slam and other performed poetry/fiction events (including festivals, panel events etc).
 Sabotage rarely reviews full poetry collections or novels as there are enough websites already fulfilling that criteria.

 - Reviews are between 500-1000 words, but they can be stretched to longer if justified.

 - Sabotage doesn’t publish invective, insults, slander etc, keep it clean!
 Besides, if you’re unhappy with a publication, the most effective attack is a well-reasoned one.